-The practical assessment will involve the student being assessed in 3 different sports as a performer.
-These 3 performances must include one individual and one team performance.
-There is a definitive list of sports set by the exam board.
-The practical element also consists of a written non examined assessment task where the student demonstrates their knowledge of a chosen sport, analysing performance and suggesting corrective measures to aid improvement.
+The practical element is assessed in three different sports as a performer.
+These three performances must include one individual and one team performance, the third is from either category.
+There is a definitive list of sports set by the examination board.
+The practical element also consists of a written assessment task where the student demonstrates their knowledge of a chosen sport, analysing a performance and suggesting corrective measures to aid improvement.